 -

 Originally intended for a short mission of just a few months, GreenCube far exceeded expectations by remaining operational for nearly two years.
-During its extended lifetime, it enabled over 1,500 amateur radio operators worldwide to make long-distance QSOs thanks to its unique Medium Earth Orbit, the first of its kind used by the amateur radio community (though some Highly Elliptical Orbit satellites existed in the past).
+During its unexpectedly long lifetime, it enabled over 1,500 amateur radio operators worldwide to make long-distance QSOs thanks to its unique Medium Earth Orbit - the first of its kind used by the amateur radio community (though some Highly Elliptical Orbit satellites, such as AO-10, AO-13, and AO-40, came before).
+GreenCube Observer now offers a nostalgic look, displaying all now-inactive stations on a map.

 Personally, I found GreenCube to be a fantastic satellite to operate.
 I made over a thousand QSOs via IO-117, including contacts with DXCCs that would have been out of reach via other orbits.
-Chasing rare DX at 4 a.m. became an oddly enjoyable ritual (hi hi).
-The photo shows my portable IO-117 setup during one of those early-morning sessions.
+Chasing rare DX at 4 a.m. became an oddly enjoyable ritual.
+The photo shows my portable IO-117 setup during one of those early morning sessions.

 -

-Successfully completed testing of my portable, battery-powered EME system.
-The setup uses 2×9-element Yagis stacked for a maximum gain of 17.1 dBi while maintaining excellent G/T performance.
-Total deployment time is under one hour, and the entire system, including transceiver, batteries, antennas, and all accessories, weighs under 30 kg.
+I have successfully completed testing of my new portable, battery-powered 144 MHz EME system.
+The setup uses two 9-element Yagis stacked for a total gain of 17.1 dBi while maintaining excellent G/T performance.
+Deployment takes less than an hour, and the entire system, including transceiver, batteries, antennas, and accessories, weighs under 30 kg.

 -